Skip to Content

 Prelighten Hair

-• Use a bleach kit or
+• Use a bleach kit

-• Start with naturally blonde hair
+• Or start with naturally very light blonde hair

 Wet or Dry Application